-- 1. This Agreement shall enter into force on the date of deposit with the Director-General of an instrument of ratification of the Republic of Panama.
-It is understood that, when an instrument of ratification is deposited by the Republic of Panama it will be in a position under its own law to give effect to the terms of this Agreement. - 2.
-This Agreement shall continue to be in force for so long as the Republic of Panama remains a State Party to the Convention. - 3.
-The OPCW and the Republic of Panama may enter into such supplemental agreements as may be necessary. - 4.
-Consultations with respect to amendment of this Agreement shall be entered into at the request of the OPCW or the Republic of Panama.
-Any such amendment shall be by mutual consent expressed in an agreement concluded by the OPCW and the Republic of Panama.
+- 1. This Agreement shall enter into force on the date of deposit with the Director-General of an instrument of ratification of Georgia.
+It is understood that, when an instrument of ratification is deposited by Georgia it will be in a position under its national law to give effect to the terms of this Agreement. - 2.
+This Agreement shall continue to be in force for so long as Georgia remains a State Party to the Convention.